Families of self-inverse functions and dilogarithm identities: Further identities obtained via gemini identities

-We can derive a respective two-term identity by applying the fixed-point identity shown in \eqref{firstfixedpoint}.
+We can derive a respective two-term identity by applying the fixed-point identity shown in Theorem \ref{firstfixedpoint}.
 This is a special case related to gemini functions.
 By setting $a=+3$ and $x_{0}=x_{1}=x_{2}=\ln(3)$, we get a very simple two-term identity.
 The shape factor and the fixed point have a curious connection, i.e., $x_{0}=\ln(1+\sqrt{1+a})=\ln(1+\sqrt{1+3})=\ln(3)$.
 The number 3 is also the so-called 0-addinacci constant, which will be discussed later in this publication.
-Hence, we can write
+We thus obtain the vanishing relation